Converting Complex XML to CSV: A Practical Guide

 The default output mode is TSV which, in its structure, is very similar to CSV but the delimiter is its tab character (tab separated file).
 This tends to be a more universal standard as it generates fewer potential issues in subsequent use (commas can generally also occur in text and number formatting.)

 As you might have noticed, Flexter only produced 13 files.
-This is how through append mode, another optimization is evident.
-The default operation mode of Flexter is to create or only add table data that was present in the input.
+The default operation mode of Flexter is to create only tables where data that was present in the input XML.
 This resulted in only 13 out of 58 files being created and populated.

 Please note those 58 files were already compacted, so you can see now the full path it took: from 940 tag elements to 58 potential target files to just 13 instance files.
 Pretty good huh?